object-oriented-python/object-oriented-programming/doc/source/3_objects.rst

 name.
 Attributes and methods on an object form part of the same :term:`namespace`, so you can't have an attribute and a method with the same name.
-If you try, then the name will be overwritten with whichever was defined later, so that will be the one which is accessed.
+If you try, then the name will be overwritten with whichever was defined later, and the attribute or method defined first will no longer be accessible under that name.
+This is unlikely to be what you wanted.

 .. note::